Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Garfish Fishing Setup

-A regular fishing rod and reel with a 15- to 25-pound test line will work for regular garfish.
+A regular fishing rod and reel with a 15- to 25-pound test line will work as the best tackle for regular garfish.
 For bigger gars, like 20 pounds or more, you will need heavy tackle with a 30- to 80-pound test line.
 A strong and sturdy fishing rod and reel with an excellent drag will work.

 Best Baits For Garfish